Luka-pp/Milestone-Project-3/README.md

 of the motorcycle and information of its owner.
 Each card also contains a call-to-action button with tooltip *Click for more!* which redirects user to the full details of that Motorcycle

+At the bottom of the page there is pagination for user to brows through motorcycles collection.

 #### Profile Page

 This page consists of the header which displays the username of the user and information about all motorcycles he added.